nvidia-riva/tutorials/README.md

 ### Running the Riva Client

 #### Requirements
+Before you try running the Riva client, ensure you meet the following requirements:
 - You have access and are logged into NVIDIA NGC.
 For step-by-step instructions, refer to the [NGC Getting Started Guide](https://docs.nvidia.com/ngc/ngc-overview/index.html#registering-activating-ngc-account).
 - [Python 3](https://www.python.org/download/releases/3.0/)